openvinotoolkit/openvino/docs/ops/generation/Multinomial_13.md

 **Short description**: *Multinomial* operation generates a sequence of class indices sampled from Multinomial distribution.

 **Detailed description**: *Multinomial* operation generates a sequence of class indices sampled from a Multinomial distribution.
-In this context, the *input* values represent the probabilities associated with each class within the Multinomial distribution.
+In this context, the *probs* values represent the probabilities associated with each class within the Multinomial distribution.
 When performing the operation, it randomly selects a class based on these probabilities.
-Subsequently, the index of the chosen class in the *input* array is appended to the *output* sequence in the corresponding batch.
+Subsequently, the index of the chosen class in the *probs* array is appended to the *output* sequence in the corresponding batch.

 **Algorithm formulation**: